Diplomatic missions

 Certifications and legalizations

-In some cases - damage, loss or stolen passport, Bulgarian citizens can apply for a European Emergency Travel Document (ETD) before an embassy of an EU Member State in the capital Bangui.
+In extreme situations — in case of damage, loss or theft of a passport, Bulgarian citizens can apply for an Emergency Travel Document at an Embassy of an EU Member State in the capital Bangui.

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.